 Which TVs are the best for sport?
 If you enjoy watching sport at home, this is an important question.
 Because, despite what you might think, not all of the top TVs on the market right now are best-suited to watching big sporting events.

 If you’re buying a TV to watch sport there are a few key things to consider.
 For starters, there are many different aspects of picture performance to bear in mind, including detail retrieval, color fidelity, and edge definition.
 These are all the hallmarks of a good TV, but a great TV for sport needs some extras.

 For example, televised sport is overwhelmingly concerned with on-screen motion.
 That’s the case whether you enjoy watching football, cricket or WWF – with all of these sports the on-screen images are constantly on-the-go.

-Televised sport, of course, is overwhelmingly concerned with on-screen motion.
-It doesn’t matter if your sport of choice is football, or cricket, or WWF – the on-screen images will be constantly on the go.
-Slow camera pans will follow faster movement, there will be abrupt changes of direction, there will often be movement in the opposite direction the way the camera is moving, there will be great big swathes of uniform color with smaller elements of different color in constant motion… you get the idea.
-It’s all about the way a screen handles motion.
+We’d expect slow camera pans to follow faster movement, abrupt changes of direction, movement in the opposite direction the way the camera is moving, and great big swathes of uniform color with smaller elements of different color in constant motion.
+You get the idea, the way a TV handles motion is extremely important.

-Well yes, it should.
-But in practice, some TVs are much more accomplished at this particular discipline than others.
-So here’s our list of TVs that are great at handling motion, and have all the other great picture-making talents to go along with it.
+Or at least that should be the case.
+In practice, some TVs are much more accomplished at handling refresh rates than others.
+Here’s our guide to the TVs that are great at handling motion, and have all the other top picture-making talents built-in to go along with it.

 You’ll need to overlook the inexplicable and quite significant lack of UK TV catch-up services if you’re going to find a place in your home for LG’s superb OLED55CX – but if you’re a sports fan then you should try your hardest.
 The LG is a great TV for sports-viewing – once you have a delve into the LG’s extensive set-up menus.